mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 To turn off the headers for CSV or TAB display format, specify the :option:`--no-headers` option.

-You can also see the common default settings read from the machine's local configuration file.
-This option reads the configuration file on the machine that the utility is run from, not the servers to which the :option:`--server` option specifies.
+You can also see the common default settings for the local server's configuration file.
+This option reads the configuration file on the machine where the utility is run, not the machine for the host that the :option:`--server` option specifies.

-You can also run the utility against several servers by specifying the :option:`--server` option multiple times.
-In this case, the utility will attempt to connect to each server and read the information.
+To run the utility against several servers, specify the :option:`--server` option multiple times.
+In this case, the utility attempts to connect to each server and read the information.

-You can also see the MySQL servers running on the local machine by using the :option:`--show-servers` option.
-This will show all of the servers with their process id and data directory (on Windows, only the process id and port is shown).
+To see the MySQL servers running on the local machine, use the :option:`--show-servers` option.
+This shows all the servers with their process ID and data directory.
+On Windows, the utility shows only the process ID and port.

 OPTIONS
 -------